appirio-tech/ap-event-lib/README.md

 You will need to create a subscription to the SQS queue for each SNS event publisher that you want to listen to.
 It is important to set the **Raw message delivery** subscription attribute to *True* for each subscription you create.

+> While rare, it is possible that an event message is read multiple times. **Listeners should therefore be idempotent and be able to handle the same event being processed multiple times.**

 ### Example Usage
 ```
 // define an event listener